 Grease is a by-product of cooking.
 It comes from meat, lard, oil, shortening, butter, margarine, food scraps, baking goods, sauces and dairy products.
 When grease washes down the sink, it sticks to the insides of the pipes that connect your home or business to the local and regional sewer system.

-Eventually the grease can build up and completely block the sewer pipe resulting in a difficult and costly maintenance problem for private property owners, the cities and the MWMC.
-Blocked sewer pipes can cause raw sewage to backup into your home or business, or overflow into streets.
+Eventually the grease can build up and completely block the wastewater pipe resulting in a difficult and costly maintenance problem for private property owners, the cities and the MWMC.
+Blocked wastewater pipes can cause raw sewage to backup into your home or business, or overflow into streets.

 How can you help out at home?